PyConPL/Book/2017/presentations/with_python_security/text.md

 # with python: security() - Piotr Dyba

+### About author

+Piotr Dyba is a Team Leader and software engineers at F-Secure’s Rapid Detection Service where he and his Python team are developing a distributed network of honeypots, network sensors and tooling for RDS.
+In his spare time he is a leading mentor and teacher at PyLadies Poznan.
+Pythonically in love with asyncio and personally with hiking.
+The last interesting fact about Piotr is that he used to be a photojournalist and visited Afghanistan as war photographer.

 ## Introduction
 Introduction to cybersecurity for developers.
 Cybersecurity is a critical part of all distributed applications.